Tennessee Disability Rates Soaring

 In addition, TN residents were among the most likely to receive federal disability benefits – or SSDI – for diseases of the circulatory system.
 TN residents also have a high rate of diabetes, high cholesterol, and heart attack compared to the national average.

-In 2011, TN had 260,000 residents receiving Social Security disability benefits at a total of $261.5 million given out.
+In 2011, TN had 260,000 residents receiving Social Security disability benefits for a total of $261.5 million given out.

-It’s very common to be denied disability; and when that happens you have 60 days to appeal.
+When that happens, you have 60 days to appeal.

 That’s not a long time, so don’t wait to get started if you’ve been denied.
 Contact us today to speak with an experienced and dedicated Memphis SSDI lawyer for free.
 Call us at 901-327-2100 or send us the form below.